Chicago mayor pushes bond sale, constitutional change to aid pensions

 Emanuel said even higher taxes would pose a risk to Chicago’s economy, while inaction on pensions risks more credit downgrades.
 He urged the 50-member council to act on the bonds, warning that interest rates are heading up and the market window for doing the deal will close.

 It was unclear if aldermen would move forward with the bond plan before a new mayor takes office.
-Scott Waguespack, chairman of the city council’s progressive reform caucus, said the plan should be “vetted when the next mayor comes into office.”
+The city council’s progressive reform caucus has raised questions about the plan’s feasibility.

 One of the 21 candidates vying for mayor, Paul Vallas, a former Chicago budget director, said on Wednesday the bond plan “is just kicking the can down the road.”